hi9105/Azure-ML-Pipeline-Deployment/README.md

 In this step, we will consume the deployed model using Swagger.
 Azure provides a Swagger JSON file for deployed models.
 Head to the Endpoints section, and find deployed model there, it should be the first one on the list.

-Screenshot : Swagger documentation
+In following image, we can see that : Swagger documentation

 ![swagger_documentation](screenshot/swagger_documentation.JPG)

-Screenshot : Swagger get responses
+In following image, we can see that : Swagger get responses

 ![swagger_get_responses](screenshot/swagger_get_responses.JPG)

-Screenshot : Swagger post responses
+In following image, we can see that : Swagger post responses

 ![swagger_post_responses](screenshot/swagger_post_responses.JPG)